ashmibanerjee/incentiDRIVE/README.md

 * Backend:
    * Solidity:
       * deploy the smart contract
-      * add User
+      * add User: adding a new user to the app
-      * add route
+      * add route: new challenge route is added to the system
-      * subscribe to the route
+      * subscribe to the route: user subscribing to the challenge
-      * add drive to route
+      * add drive to route: user drives along the subscribed challenge
-      * get the average fuel consumption score
+      * get the average fuel consumption score for the subscribed route
       * transfer rewards (tokens) at the end of the month
 * Integration:
    * Web3js